Simulation eBook - Device models

 The current drain behaviour of the device if input or output pins are taken above or below the supply rails or if the supply polarities are reversed are modelled.
 Output polarity reversal due to inputs exceeding the common mode range is modelled for devices that exhibit such behaviour.

 Frequency dependent common mode and power supply rejection are modelled.
+Noise and temperature dependent effects are not modelled at present.

 EasyEDA has an in-house behavioural macromodel which can be tailored to model a wide range of 3 terminal fixed and adjustable positive and negative linear voltage regulators which feature similar real-world behaviour to the opamp models.